Research in the Institute for Energy Systems (IES) delivers world leading research in low carbon energy systems, technology and policy.

 IES has developed unique world class test facilities for wave and tidal energy, in particular the FloWave Combined Wave and Current Test Tank.

 Staff play a central role in marine renewable research at both a national and international level.
-It hosts the EPSRC-funded SuperGen UK Centre for Marine Energy Research, and is founder and chair of the Ocean Energy Group within the European Energy Research Alliance.
+It hosted the EPSRC-funded SuperGen UK Centre for Marine Energy Research, and is founder and chair of the Ocean Energy Group within the European Energy Research Alliance.

 Introduction to IES Video